 Personal and address information displayed comes from your official University records.
 Residence Life systems are updated by central University systems daily.
 If any of the displayed information is incorrect, you may still complete the application and then make changes to your official University records.
 Within 48 hours of a change to your University records it will be updated in the Residence Life system, including your Resident Assistant application.

 Please note: The Department of Resident Life will communicate with applicants throughout the RA selection process via the email address on file with the University.
 All applicants should check their email regularly to ensure successful participation in the RA Selection process.

-Candidates will be asked to rank order the housing options in which they would prefer to work.
+Candidates will be asked to rank the types of housing in which they would prefer to work.
 The Department of Resident Life is comprised of six communities.
 Within each community, many different housing options are available.
 Please review the Housing Overview to better understand the unique features of each type of housing which provide RAs with slightly different experiences.
-If you are selected for an RA position, the Department of Resident Life will consider your preference when making placement decisions.
+If you are selected for a RA position, the Department of Resident Life will consider your preference when making placement decisions.
 However, we consider the strengths and weaknesses of all candidates when making final placements.
 If selected, departmental needs will hold priority over individual preferences.

 Leadership and Volunteer Experience